-The calculation does not take account of cash and unrated investment instruments.
+The calculations do not take account of cash, derivatives and unrated investment instruments.

-The sub-fund uses the benchmark MSCI China 10/40 Index (net dividends reinvested) in order to monitor performance and the ESG profile, as well as for ESG and investment risk management and portfolio construction purposes.
+The sub-fund uses the benchmark MSCI China 10/40 Index (net dividends reinvested) for performance measurement, monitoring the ESG metrics, investment risk management and portfolio construction purposes.
 The benchmark is not designed to promote ESG characteristics.
-The sub-fund's sustainability profile is measured by its benchmark's profile and the corresponding results are calculated at least once a year from the respective monthly profiles and published in the annual report.
-The investment strategy and monitoring process ensure that the environmental or social characteristics of the product are taken into account.
 The Portfolio Manager may use discretion when constructing the portfolio and is not tied to the benchmark in terms of investment selection or weight.
 This means that the investment performance of the sub-fund may differ from the benchmark.
 For unit classes with "hedged" in their name, currency-hedged versions of the benchmark may be used if available.